zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-aws-marketplace.md

     <Admonition type="info" icon="📘" title="Notes">

-    It takes a few minutes for AWS Marketplace to complete the cancellation process.
+    <p>It takes a few minutes for AWS Marketplace to complete the cancellation process.</p>

     </Admonition>